Danny sent an email the other day with the ‘rules’ for friendship, and it got me thinking about mine.

 "How can I get my daughter to do her homework?"

 "How can I get my husband to finally pick up his socks?"

 "How can I get my computer to stop freezing on me?"

 Yet when we ask "How can I get?" there are some hidden assumptions there that can be very dangerous and damaging

-Every year between 2014 and 2019 I told myself that I was going to go the gym.
+Every year I told myself that I was going to go the gym.
 Every year, I was going to get healthy….
 I’m going to get healthy, I’m going to get healthy, I’m going to get healthy.
 But come the first week of January, or any time really, I would be in that gym for 10 minutes max.

 Sensory overload is the loud noises of weights dropping.
 The massive amounts of people.
 Someone engaging me in a conversation that I really don’t care about.
-It's uncomfortably bypassing a group of ex
+It's uncomfortably bypassing a group of extremely buff people on

 “James has autism,” I typed the next day.
 I was sending an email to our family and friends.
 I couldn’t imagine talking to them all, saying the words again and again on the phone.
 I knew some people would be mad that I was putting such big news in an email, but I also knew that some people would be relieved that I wasn’t telling them face-to-face.